Python-Markdown/markdown/docs/extensions/api.md

 #### Comparing the new `InlineProcessor` to the older `Patterns`

-The new `InlineProcessor` provides two major enchancements to `Patterns`:
+The new `InlineProcessor` provides two major enhancements to `Patterns`:

 1. Patterns no longer need to match the entire block, so patterns no longer start with `r'^(.*?)'` and end with `r'(.*?)%'`.
 This runs faster.